awsdocs/amazon-sagemaker-developer-guide/doc_source/adapt-training-container.md

       1. For **IAM role**, choose **Create a new role**\.

-      1. On the **Create an IAM role** page, choose **Specific S3 buckets**, specify an S3 bucket named **sagemaker\-run\-script**, and then choose **Create role**\.
+      1. On the **Create an IAM role** page, choose **Specific S3 buckets**, specify an Amazon S3bucket named **sagemaker\-run\-script**, and then choose **Create role**\.

          SageMaker creates an IAM role named `AmazonSageMaker-ExecutionRole-YYYYMMDDTHHmmSS`\.
 For example, `AmazonSageMaker-ExecutionRole-20190429T110788`\.
-Note that the execution role naming convention uses the date and time when the role was created, separated by a `T`\.
+Note that the execution role naming convention uses the date and time at which the role was created, separated by a `T`\.

    1. For **Root Access**, choose **Enable**\.

    1. Choose **Create notebook instance**\.

 1. On the **Notebook instances** page, the **Status** is **Pending**\.
-It can take a few minutes for Amazon SageMaker to launch a machine learning compute instance—in this case, it launches a notebook instance—and attaches an ML storage volume to it\.
+It can take a few minutes for Amazon SageMaker to launch a machine learning compute instance—in this case, it launches a notebook instance—and attach an ML storage volume to it\.
 The notebook instance has a preconfigured Jupyter notebook server and a set of Anaconda libraries\.
 For more information, see [  CreateNotebookInstance](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateNotebookInstance.html)\.

 1. In the **Permissions and encryption** section, copy **the IAM role ARN number**, and paste into a notepad file to save it temporarily\.
-You will use this IAM role ARN number later to configure a local training estimator in the notebook instance\. **The IAM role ARN number** looks like the following: `'arn:aws:iam::111122223333:role/service-role/AmazonSageMaker-ExecutionRole-20190429T110788'`
+You use this IAM role ARN number later to configure a local training estimator in the notebook instance\. **The IAM role ARN number** looks like the following: `'arn:aws:iam::111122223333:role/service-role/AmazonSageMaker-ExecutionRole-20190429T110788'`

 1. After the status of the notebook instance changes to **InService**, choose **Open JupyterLab**\.